 European Parliament Bans Single-use Plastic

-Published on by in Institution
+Published on by Water Network Research, Official research team of The Water Network in Institution

 European Parliament approved a new law banning single-use plastic items such as plates, cutlery, straws and cotton buds sticks.